Moving from St. Petersburg to Tallahassee, FL

 Best movers from St. Petersburg to Tallahassee

-Safeway Moving is our top-rated full-service pick for larger moves from St. Petersburg to Tallahassee.
-With 14 years in the moving industry and service throughout Florida, they're a strong fit for intrastate moves of 258 miles.
+Safeway Moving is our best overall value pick for full-service moves from St. Petersburg to Tallahassee.
+With 14 years in the moving industry, statewide service throughout Florida, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 258 miles with the logistics infrastructure most local operators can't match.

 Moving the reverse route?
 We've got you covered with our Tallahassee to St. Petersburg guide.